Brett-Tanner/Journal/2023/May_23.md

   - [x] Middle extension cost for special days needs to be 3 x the 30min extension cost for that level
     - [x] Seed k_extensions to production env
     - There's a different cost for kindy and elementary
-  - [] Special days should automatically add a 1500 yen adjustment when registered for (maybe count number registered in calc cost and have that many)
-    - [] also need to delete that adjustment when unregistered
-    - [] will need to update the FE calculation somehow too, probably by tagging special days and adding/subtracting 1500 yen per (can I do it the same way as snack?)

 - Localization